Yet another primer on the electronics industry

 End the interview by giving the candidate 10 minutes to ask their questions.
 At the very end close the interview with a question like this: “Although we’re seeing some other fine candidates, I personally think you have a very strong background.
 We’ll get back to you in a few days, but what are your thoughts now about this position?”
 It creates competition (without this great candidates can quickly lose interest and you strengthen their negotiation position later on if you tell them flat out that they are one of the best candidates you have seen), demand (express sincere interest — people will think more about why they want a job when told they are well liked and qualified; with a neutral or negative ending people will go away thinking about why they are not going to get it) and surfaces concerns on the candidates side early on by asking them about their first impression.

 Many recruiting processes put an active focus on “cultural fit”.
 Would I like to grab a beer with this person?
 I agree that cultural fit is a factor that is crucially important.
 But cultural fit in the sense of “do I like this person” does not deserve any extra attention, since we would never hire someone we do not like anyways.
 Interviewing is hard and needs to be learnt, but judging whether you like someone is easy and every new interviewer already comes with years of practice.
-Try to determine whether you like a candidate, only after you have determined his competency.
+Try to determine whether you like a candidate, only after you have determined their competency.

 There are of course some parts of cultural fit (like giving pro-active feedback and valuing psychological safety) that we should be checking for and for these we have our operating principles (or you could think about them as value objectives) that (just like performance objectives) focus on what people do as opposed to what they have.